krwenholz/Resume/resume.md

 ### CentsLess LLC, Tacoma, WA

-Lead Engineer\null\hfill May 2012 - January 2013
+Co-Lead Engineer\null\hfill May 2012 - January 2013

-- Built Lendingshack.com, a site for peer to peer sharing, with open-source frameworks and tools like Django and Bootstrap
+Built Lendingshack.com, a site for peer to peer sharing.
+Used open-source frameworks and tools, like Django and Bootstrap, on Heroku.
-- Deployed, operated, and monitored Lendingshack.com on Heroku

 \rule{\textwidth}{0.3pt}